dddrrreee/cs140e-20win/libpi-fake/README.md

      primitive but hopefully bullet-proof one.

-  2. Also, the `random` we used in lab 3 was so bad I'm a bit worried about what the equivalance checking actually means.
+  2. Also, the `random` we used in lab 3 was so bad I'm a bit worried about what the equivalence checking actually means.
 I've replaced it with a better version from `libc`.

 You should look through `libpi-fake` code, in particular look at how it